FREQUENTLY ASKED QUESTIONS

 Alinea Customs specialises in UK customs brokerage, offering tailored services for importers and exporters to handle all documentation, customs entries, and compliance requirements.
 We ensure smooth clearance for goods moving through any UK port.
 In addition to customs clearance, Alinea Customs have an inhouse solicitor and work with experienced accounting partners.
 Therefore, we can assist with both customs clearance and company formation, legal agreements related to trade in the retail sector and distribution, VAT compliance and VAT filing.

-Do I need a customs clearance agent?
+Why should businesses work with a customs clearance agent?

 While not legally required, hiring a customs clearance agent is highly recommended if you’re unfamiliar with UK customs requirements.
 It may also be more efficient as taking on customs interfaces requires significant capital investment and staff training.
 Alinea Customs work with many corporations, multinational and commercial enterprises who have decided to delegate the process of customs clearance to our expert team, rather than take on clearance inhouse.